Choosing a thematic backbone to drive the mind rather than the feet, Chris Liebing ignites the sound waves with ‘Burn Slow’, out now on Mute Records!

 While Chris Liebing urges us to live in the moment, we must first travel back in time and relive a little Burn Slow history.
 The Burn Slow project began its evolution with two remixes.
 The first being Depeche Mode’s “Going Backwards” and the second being Goldfrapp’s “Everything Is Never Enough.”
 While these tracks are not included on the album, they are held in reverence as having a direct influence on the development of Burn Slow.
 In addition, both of these Mute Records associated artists have had a major impact on Chris’ production vision throughout the years and without them, Burn Slow would not be the masterpiece that it has developed into today.

-Featuring the narrative stylings from a beautifully diverse array of artists, Chris Liebing brings his vision to life with the help of Gary Numan, Miles Cooper Seaton, Mute labelmate Polly Scattergood, Cold Cave, and Aleen.
+Featuring the narrative stylings from a beautifully diverse array of artists, Chris Liebing brings his vision to life with the help of co-producer Ralf Hildenbeutel as well as Gary Numan, Miles Cooper Seaton, Mute labelmate Polly Scattergood, Cold Cave, and Aleen.
 As this is Chris’ very first album release for Mute, it would come as no surprise that Burn Slow would have to come with the thunder, reminding the world why Chris Liebing is not only a beat maker but an artistic visionary.
 A man who has the goods needed to take our musical experience to dimensions far beyond the dance floor.
 So, without further ado, it is time to embrace the present and get lost in the brooding nature of… Burn Slow!

 Grab your copy of Chris Liebing – Burn Slow on your favorite media platform!

 With Cold Cave’s haunting voice sending shivers down my spine I begin my Burn Slow experience, and in an instant, my world was shaken to its core.